The Leaf, Root & Fruit guide to Covid-19 Panic Induced Edible Gardening 12

 Snow peas will produce masses of pods over an extended period

 These are even longer to harvest again than the above crops.
 Snow peas will be much quicker to harvest than sugar snap peas and the cropping period will be more extended for snow peas.
-Peas can be trained up a trellis or garden stake tepee to maximise use of space.
-They also taste great.
-Grow from seed rather than seedling.
+Peas can be trained up a trellis or garden stake tepee to maximise use of space (more on how to grow peas here).

 Beetroot